PawseySC/maali/doc/README_cygnet.md

 *MAALI_PREREQ_MODULE* - string variable that is set in the cygnet files used to list any prequisite modules for writing environment modules.

-*MAALI_DEFAULT_SYSTEM_GCC* - string variable defined in config file and used in cygnet files when only building with the default gcc/gnu compilers

 *MAALI_TOOL_BUILD_DIR* - string variable defined in the cygnet files that is the full path to where the source code is compiled